 Working in Change Management

-Secondly, if an organization is now formally reviewing their working practices, you can assist the process and help the impacted individuals or teams identify their own way forward.
-This will enable a smooth transition over to any new way of working and ensure they are much more likely to support the change, no matter how big or small it may be.
+Secondly, if an organization is now formally reviewing their working practices, you can assist the process and run the engagement side of the project to help the impacted individuals or teams identify their own way forward.
+This will enable a much smoother transition over to any new way of working and ensure the impacted teams are much more likely to support the change, no matter how big or small it may be.

-And finally, if you are working on a major change project or program, you will have the additional support from ongoing communications that help them understand the need for any new changes and work through any negative impact it could have.
-It can also build their confidence and awareness of the changes before any take place.
+And finally, if you are already working on a major change project or program, you can help influence the way they communicate to help build a compelling story or narrative so everybody fully understands the need for change and work through any negative impact it could have.
+It can also help build confidence and awareness of the changes before they take place.

 How we adapt to change